Grants Program for Digital Collections in Arts and Sciences

 - Converting materials held by other cultural institutions, and that will support teaching and research at Cornell — especially combining dispersed resources to create new and enriched ones.
 (Final selection of materials will be subject to ability to clear copyright, if required.)

-- For examples of projects within the context of the grants program, see the list of awards for 2010-2012.
+- For examples of projects within the context of the grants program, see the list of awards from previous years.

 The emphasis is on building a library of resources to support a range of scholarly activities in the College of Arts and Science and at Cornell in general rather than creating teaching applications or custom-designed web sites for a specific course.
 The digital collections created through this grants program will become a part of Cornell University Library's digital library.